 I’ve always known that my mind, how I think, often exacerbates my troubles.
 Relying only on my own mind to solve my problems is not enough.
 That’s why chanting appeals to me.
 It lets me create new mental habits, like asking myself hard questions like “What do I need to do differently?”
 “How do I need to think differently?”
 Most importantly, it causes me to think about others in new and more compassionate ways.

 Chanting with eyes wide open to the Gohonzon lets me acquire the wisdom of the Buddha.
 That’s where I feel real change happens in my life.

-To start your Buddhist practice…
+Start your Buddhist practice…

-You can chant with our Chief Priest using the video below.
 Start chanting 5-10 minutes in the morning and 5-10 minutes at night.
 Visit our Buddhist Temple for our Introductory Series and learn more.

 If you have questions, please email us.